meanshorns/SC2OpponentList/README.md

 now you can search for them.

 ****Executable currently gets flagged by windows as a WACATAC virus.
-Tryinng to figure out why.
-In the meantime you can follow the instructions above to run program or dooownload and open the dist folder to find the exe****
+Trying to figure out why.
+In the meantime you can follow the instructions above to run program or download/unzip then open the dist folder to find the exe****